nacht-falter/text-inspector/README.md

 | The export function was causing a NameError because it was checking for a variable, which is not always defined. | Use a try-except statement to catch the NameError |

 ## Deployment

 - The project was deployed to [Heroku](https://heroku.com) using the [Code Institute mock terminal template](https://github.com/Code-Institute-Org/p3-template).
+The live version of the project can be found here: https://text-inspector.herokuapp.com
 - For the installation of NLTK in Heroku, a file named `nltk.txt` containing all NLTK modules to be installed [needs to be present in the root directory of the repository](https://devcenter.heroku.com/articles/python-nltk)
 - The necessary steps to deploy the project are:
-	- Clone or fork the repository
+	- Clone or fork the repository.
-	- Create a new heroku app from the Heroku dashboard
+	- Create a new app from the [Heroku dashboard](https://dashboard.heroku.com).
-	- Go to Settings tab and click on "Reveal Config Vars" in the Config Vars section
+	- Go to the Settings tab and click on `Reveal Config Vars` in the Config Vars section.
-	- Add a config var named `CREDS` and paste the contents of your creds.json file into the `value` field.
+	- Add a config var named `CREDS` and paste the contents of your `creds.json` file into the `value` field.
-	- Add another config var named `PORT` with a value of `8000`
+	- Add another config var named `PORT` with a value of `8000`.
 	- Add `Python` and `NodeJS` to the Buildpacks section (in that order).
 	- Click on the Deploy tab and connect the Heroku app to the GitHub repository.
-	- Choose the branch you want to deploy in the Manual deploy section and click on **Deploy Branch**
+	- Choose the branch you want to deploy in the Manual deploy section and click on **Deploy Branch**.

 ## Credits

 The following resources were used in the project:

 ### Code